snapchaturvedi/openmv-rams/README.md

     - If you're using HM01B0 QVGA camera, you must update the `openmc-rams/scripts/libraries/main.py` and change `camera.framesize(csi.VGA)` to `camera.framesize(csi.QVGA)`.

 ### Instructions to build firmware
-Windows Subsystem Linux (WSL) Ubuntu-20.04 was used to do everything on my computer itself.
+We use Windows Subsystem Linux (WSL) Ubuntu-20.04 for development.
+Alternatively, you could use the options discussed [here](https://github.com/openmv/openmv/blob/master/docs/firmware.md).

 1. Make a folder to work in.
-Don't go out of this folder unnecessarily:
+Don't go out of this folder unnecessarily

 ```bash
 sudo mkdir OPENMVFIRMWARE
 ```

-2. Basic things before you get started:
+2. Basic things before you get started

 ```bash
 sudo apt-get update